Becky Hughes talks upcycling and sustainable shopping

 Think cheap high-street fashion stores are your only options on a student budget?
 Think again.

-Becky Hughes (a.k.a.
-The Nifty Thrifter) is the recent graduate behind a successful Instagram account that champions sustainable fashion, with over 16,000 followers.
-Through her account, she's highlighting the financial, ethical and style benefits of buying second-hand fashion and staying loyal to the humble charity shop.
+Becky Hughes (previously known as The Nifty Thrifter) is the graduate behind a successful Instagram account that champions sustainable fashion, with over 14,000 followers.
+Through her account, she's highlighting the financial, ethical and stylistic benefits of buying second-hand fashion and staying loyal to the humble charity shop.

 Benefits of buying second-hand clothes

 During her undergraduate degree at Queen's University Belfast, Becky found that the uni lifestyle led to a fast-fashion habit – something a lot of students can relate to.
 She told us in 2019:

 I've always been interested in fashion and I've always read about fashion.